hiero-ledger/hiero-website/content/_index.md

 section_why_open_source_text = "The main goal of Hiero is to create a diverse community of developers, dreamers, and builders working to make the world more fair, fast, and secure.
 To achieve that goal it is critical that everyone can access the source of Hiero and move the project forward.
 A decentralized network that is used by enterprises and critical infrastructure around the world must be vendor-neutral and fully auditable."

-section_what_parts_open_source_heading = "What parts of Hiero are Open Source?" section_what_parts_open_source_text = "Hiero is 100% open-source.
-While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in [Hedera’s Github organization](https://github.com/hashgraph).
-As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to the new  [Hiero GitHub organization](https://github.com/hiero).
-More information about the transition process can be found in the roadmap (link to roadmap section)."
+section_what_parts_open_source_heading = "What parts of Hiero are Open Source?" section_what_parts_open_source_text = '''
+Hiero is 100% open-source.
+While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in Hedera’s Github organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>).
+As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to the new Hiero GitHub organization (<a href="https://github.com/hiero" target="_blank" rel="noreferrer noopener">https://github.com/hiero</a>).
+More information about the transition process can be found in the  <a href="#roadmap" target="_self">roadmap</a>.
+'''

 section_why_contribute_heading = "Why should I contribute?"
 section_why_contribute_text = "There are many benefits in contributing to Hiero for both individuals or companies:"